hyperledger/fabric/docs/source/glossary.rst

 State Database
 --------------

-Current state data is stored in a state database for efficient reads and queries from chaincode.
+World state data is stored in a state database for efficient reads and queries from chaincode.
 Supported databases include levelDB and couchDB.

 .. _System-Chain: